Opinion page by Duane Alan Hahn.

 There are very few fresh vegetables that I like, but I hate canned vegetables even more.
 I think creamed corn might come directly from Satan's air sickness bag.
 Canned greens have a really nasty smell.

 I can stand a few tiny pieces of extra-sharp Cheddar cheese around Christmas time.
 Speaking of Cheddar cheese, I hate it on pizza.
 On the rare occasions when I have pizza, I only like the golden brown cheese you will find on a well-done pizza made of normal pizza cheeses.
+I like a little Parmesan cheese mixed into spaghetti sauce.

 I also hate melted cheese sandwiches.
 I don't see how anyone can eat American cheese (cold or melted) without vomiting.